CSpanias/cspanias.github.io/_posts/2023-11-10-Hack The Box's Starting Point Review.md

 ## Tier 2

-This Tier includes 7 rooms and their walkthrough range from 14 up to 23 pages.
-HTB does a good job describing this tier:
+Tier 2 includes 7 rooms and the walkthroughs range from 14 up to 23 pages.

 > _This is the final Tier, and the **most complex**.
 The Boxes in Tier 2 are **full-fledged, and chain multiple steps together**.
 You'll need to enumerate, gain an initial foothold, and escalate your privileges to reach root/system.
 Unlike in the previous Tiers, these Boxes have **two flags**, `user.txt` and `root.txt`._